amplitude/react-amplitude/README.md

 ## Project Status

-react-amplitude is not an officially supported Amplitude SDK or library.
+react-amplitude is not an officially supported Amplitude SDK or library, and deprecated now.

-We really like the API and use it extensively within our own product.
-Unfortunately we haven't been able to devote the  resources to get the library to a state that we're happy to recommend to our users.

-If you would like to try it out and give us feedback we would love to hear from you.
-We just can't promise that we'll get to work on this in the near future.
+Please use our offical [Typescript SDK](https://github.com/amplitude/Amplitude-TypeScript) to track with React!

 ## The problems with traditional, imperative event-based logging